Skip to main content

 Setup Experience

-Setup is nearly identical to Airalo—download the app, buy a plan, scan a QR code, activate.
+Setup is straightforward—download the app, buy a plan, scan a QR code, activate.
 We averaged 4-6 minutes from purchase to connectivity.
 The app is clean and well-designed.

 Unique feature: Holafly’s app includes a built-in VPN (beta feature) for added security on public WiFi—though we found third-party VPNs like NordVPN more reliable.